diegobarrientosp/Industrial-ML-and-Process-Engineering-Portfolio/README.md

 ## Project List

-> (Once we move the existing projects, this section will link to each folder.)

 - `anomaly-detection/` – Anomaly detection in industrial sensor data
 - `soft-sensor/` – Soft sensor for predicting a chemical concentration
 - `predictive-maintenance/` – Failure risk prediction for equipment